Jieyab89/OSINT-Cheat-sheet/README.md

 - Encrypt your network traffic, message and disk
 - Beware about attachments such as docx, xlsm or macro documents (Check macros don't immediately press enable, check properties file to do strict mode)
 - Beware about malicious script like programm lang always check will you run it
+- Do a active on each platform example like post, follow, following to avoid bot detection or blocked by user (target)

 # These Resources Are Recommend For